-Climate North Coast Sub-Region North Coast Sub-Region North County Sub-Region Rainfall Increase in winter precipitation up to 7% and decreases in dry season precipitation up to 38% indicate a shift in precipitation cycles, with an overall decrease in annual precipitation up to 4% Increase in winter precipitation up to 7% and decreases in dry season precipitation up to 41% indicate shift in precipitation cycles, with an overall decrease in annual precipitation up to 5% Increase in winter precipitation up to 7% and decreases in dry season precipitation up to 32% indicate shift in precipitation cycles, with an overall decrease in annual precipitation up to 5% Maximum Temperature Increases by 4.2% - 6.5% in maximum temperatures throughout the year (in degree Celsius) indicate an overall increase in warming patterns Increases by 4.5% - 7.5% in maximum temperatures throughout the year (in degree Celsius) indicate an overall increase in warming patterns Increases by 4.6% - 6.6% in maximum temperatures throughout the year (in degree Celsius) indicate an overall increase in warming patterns Minimum Temperature Increases by 9.8% - 18.8% in minimum temperatures throughout the year (in degree Celsius) indicate warmer night time temperatures Increases by 12.1% - 49.9% in minimum temperatures throughout the year (in degree Celsius) indicate warmer night time temperatures.
-This region has below freezing winter temperatures, hence the changed values are sensitive to small changes in temperatures Increases by 11.2% - 23.2% in minimum temperatures throughout the year (in degree Celsius) indicate warmer night time temperatures Wind Speed Minor changes in wind speeds ranging from increases up to 1% and decreases up to 2% possibly affecting evapotranspiration Only minor changes in wind speeds ranging from increases of less than 1% and decreases up to 1% Only minor changes in wind speeds ranging from increases of less than 1% and decreases up to 1% Evapo- transpiration Increases up to 7% expected in evapotranspiration in all seasons except winter where a decrease up to 3% indicate the need for a shift in irrigation patterns Increases up to 6% expected in evapotranspiration in all seasons except winter where a decrease up to 4% indicate the need for a potential shift in irrigation patterns Increases up to 7% expected in evapotranspiration in all seasons except winter where a decrease up to 2% indicate the need shift in irrigation patterns Runoff Increases in runoff in the winter by 15.7% and decreased runoff in the dry seasons up to 27.8% indicate shift in runoff patterns Increases in runoff in the winter by 16.2% and decreases in runoff in the dry seasons up to 27.8% indicate shift in runoff pattern Increases in runoff in the winter by 12.8% and decreased runoff in the dry seasons up to 33.7% indicate shift in runoff patterns Heating/Cooling Degree Days Significant decreases in heating requirements (heating degree days) through all the seasons due to higher Significant decreases in heating requirements (heating degree days) through all the seasons due to higher Significant decreases in heating requirements (heating degree days) through all the seasons due to higher
+Rainfall and decreases in dry season precipitation up to 38% indicate a shift in precipitation cycles, with an overall decrease in annual cycles.
+North Coast Sub-Region North County Sub-Region Increase in winter precipitation up to 7% and decreases in dry season precipitation up to 41% indicate shift in precipitation cycles, with an overall decrease in annual precipitation up to 5% Increase in winter precipitation up to 7% and decreases in dry season precipitation up to 32% indicate shift in precipitation cycles, with an overall decrease in annual precipitation up to 5% Maximum Temperature Increases by 4.2% - 6.5% in maximum temperatures throughout the year (in degree Celsius) indicate an overall increase in warming patterns Increases by 4.5% - 7.5% in maximum temperatures throughout the year (in degree Celsius) indicate an overall increase in warming patterns Increases by 4.6% - 6.6% in maximum temperatures throughout the year (in degree Celsius) indicate an overall increase in warming patterns Minimum Temperature Increases by 9.8% - 18.8% in minimum temperatures throughout the year (in degree Celsius) indicate warmer night time temperatures Increases by 12.1% - 49.9% in minimum temperatures throughout the year (in degree Celsius) indicate warmer night time temperatures.
+This region has below Increases by 11.2% - 23.2% in minimum temperatures throughout the year (in degree Celsius) indicate warmer night time temperatures Wind Speed Minor changes in wind speeds ranging from increases up to 1% and decreases up to 2% possibly affecting evapotranspiration Only minor changes in wind speeds ranging from increases of less than 1% and decreases up to 1% Only minor changes in wind speeds ranging from increases of less than 1% and decreases up to 1% Evapo- transpiration Increases up to 7% expected in evapotranspiration in all seasons except winter where a decrease up to 3% indicate the need for a shift in irrigation patterns Increases up to 6% expected in evapotranspiration in all seasons except winter where a decrease up to 4% indicate the need for a potential shift in irrigation patterns Increases up to 7% expected in evapotranspiration in all seasons except winter where a decrease up to 2% indicate the need shift in irrigation patterns Runoff Increases in runoff in the winter by 15.7% and decreased runoff in the dry seasons up to 27.8% indicate shift in runoff patterns Increases in runoff in the winter by 16.2% and decreases in runoff in the dry seasons up to 27.8% indicate shift in runoff pattern Increases in runoff in the winter by 12.8% and decreased runoff in the dry seasons up to 33.7% indicate shift in runoff patterns Heating/Cooling Degree Days Significant decreases in heating requirements (heating degree days) through all the seasons due to higher Significant decreases in heating requirements (heating degree days) through all the seasons due to higher Significant decreases in heating requirements (heating degree days) through all the seasons due to higher